indygreg/PyOxidizer/docs/config.rst

    Default is ``false`` (since we prefer to import modules from memory).

+sys_paths
+   Defines filesystem paths to be added to ``sys.path``.

+   Value is an array of string.

+   The special token ``$ORIGIN`` in values will be expanded to the absolute path of the executable at run-time.

+   Setting this value will imply ``filesystem_importer = true``.

+   Default is an empty array.

 rust_allocator_raw
    Whether to use the Rust memory allocator for the ``PYMEM_DOMAIN_RAW`` allocator.